w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 Assuming the last block of the previous sync epoch is denoted by $B$, the chains under consideration are those constructed on top of $B$.
 Let $C$ be a chain with finalized blocks spanning subslots $sl_u$ to $sl_v$, where  $sl_v = sl_u + s_{cd}$.
 The longest subchain produced between $sl_u$ and $sl_v$ satisfies $h \geq 2m + \ell$, due to the honest chain growth among chains built on top of $B$.

 A subchain containing more malicious blocks than honest blocks is achievable with $m$ malicious and $m$ honest blocks.
 Such a chain, however, cannot surpass the longest honest subchain, except with probability at most $\frac{1}{2^\ell}$.
-In other words, a subchain dominated by malicious blocks that can be finalized is possible only with negligible probability.
+In other words, the probability that a subchain dominated by malicious blocks achieves finality is negligible.

 Therefore, all finalized chains within a sync epoch contain a majority of honest slots.